Questfall/docs/quest-mining/completion/rpg-items/gems.md

 Learn more about QFT distribution in the [Liquidity Program](../../../infrastructure/liquidity-program.md) article.
 {% endhint %}

 Every user who participates in the Liquidity Program during a week earns Gem Points, which are used to create the leaderboard.
-The amount of Gem Points earned depends on three factors: the amount of LP tokens burned for the program, the value of the [Crafting](../rpg-attributes/crafting.md) attribute, and how early in the week the LP tokens were burned.
+The amount of Gem Points earned depends on the amount of LP tokens burned for the program, how early in the week the LP tokens were burned, and the final RPG trait formula for liquidity rewards.

-{% hint style="info" %}
+{% hint style="warning" %}
-The amount of Gem Points earned per LP token burned: \
-$$GPoints=LP*\sqrt{Crafting+1}*(1+e^{2*10^{-5}*(Second-3*10^5)})^{-1}$$
+The exact Gem Points formula is still being synchronized with the new RPG trait structure.
+It should be finalized together with the Trading `Liquidity` trait rather than the old single-value Crafting formula.
 {% endhint %}

-In this way, a user with higher Crafting who burns liquidity at the beginning of a new week will receive more points than a user who burns the same amount of LP tokens in the middle of the week, or who has a lower Crafting attribute.
+In this way, a user who specializes in the relevant liquidity strategy and burns liquidity at the beginning of a new week should receive more points than a user who burns the same amount of LP tokens later in the week.

-The time factor discourages last-minute tampering, making it much more costly, especially for newly created accounts with a Crafting of 0.
-This allows users who really earn from crafting to get Gems without any hassle.
+The time factor discourages last-minute tampering, making it much more costly, especially for newly created accounts without relevant RPG investment.
+This allows users who really support liquidity to get Gems without unnecessary friction.

 The leaderboard is based on the Gem Points earned by users during the week.
 To prevent Sybil attacks, the leaderboard is divided into a top and bottom section based on the average amount of Gem Points earned by the top ten users.
 And the bottom section of the leaderboard is not eligible for Gem rewards.